Laash0/Internship_Tasks/Task_4/task4_readme.md

 ```

 3. Next step is to block a specific port , here we choose an already allowed port to block off which in this case is port `1716`.
+   This port is being used by a service named _KDE Connect_ which stopped working upon disabling the port mentioned.

 ```
 sudo firewall-cmd --remove-port=1716/tcp